Xzonn/xzonn.github.io/_includes/posts_i18n/en/2023-10-16-Suzumiya-Haruhi-no-Chokuretsu-Chinese-Localization.md

 I modified this to `#0x160000` as well.

 ## Conclusion
-Overall, my research results are largely based on the work of my predecessors.
+Overall, my research results are largely based on the work of my seniors.
 The solutions to several issues were somewhat accidental, but there were still some gains for me.
 The subsequent work will mainly involve translation.
 However, researching how to localize the game into Chinese is much more interesting than simply translating texts.

 The related build scripts have been open-sourced on GitHub.